 Unplanned (Emergency) Respite is for DDA clients aged 16+.
-This is intended for unexpected crises and urgent emergencies such as out-of-town funeral, caregiver medical emergency, etc. The individual with a disability can have a short term stay at a Residential Habilitative Center (often called an RHC) for up to 30 days.
+This is intended for unexpected crises and urgent emergencies such as out-of-town funeral, caregiver medical emergency, etc. The individual with a disability can have a short term stay at a Residential Habilitationg Center (RHC) for up to 30 days.
 This is considered a short-term solution and can be used for unexpected caregiver crisis.

-ACCESSING Out of Home RESPITE
+Accessing Out of Home Respite